 Hot Stone Massage – Hot Stone is a massage technique used in conjunction with other modalities, in which warmed stones are used along with the strokes.

-Prenatal Massage – Massage performed during pregnancy, usually side-lying using Swedish Type Stroking.
-As a grandmother of two, I have had experience in pre and peri-natal massage.
+Prenatal Massage – Massage performed during pregnancy using a special prenatal pillow which will allow Mom to lie face down with comfort or side-lying with pillow support using Swedish Type Stroking.
+As a grandmother of eight, I have had experience in pre and peri-natal massage.
+Prenatal massage is only available after your first trimester.

 Reflexology Massage – Reflexology is a technique that uses pressure points on the feet, hands, scalp, and ears thought to correspond or “reflex” to all areas of the body.
 Especially relaxing and this technique may be used when certain health conditions contraindicate other massage modalities.
-Includes a foot soak in warm water with essential oils.
 Very relaxing and energizing.

 Zero Balancing – I am a Certified Zero Balance Practitioner.
 Developed by Fritz Smith, MD, in the early 1970’s.
 Zero balancing is a powerful mind-body therapy that uses skilled touch to address the relationship between energy and structures of the body.
 Following a protocol lasting 30-45 minutes, I use finger pressure and gentle traction on areas of tension in the bones, joints, and soft tissue to create fulcrums,or points of balance, around which the body can relax and reorganize.
 A Zero Balancing Session leaves you with a wonderful feeling of inner harmony and organization.
 Please wear comfortable loose clothing for your Zero Balancing Treatment.

 Thai Yoga Massage – Thai Yoga Massage combines the best of yoga and massage.
-It is performed on a mat in comfortable clothing and is customized to the wants and needs of each person.
+Sometimes called “the lazy man’s yoga”, it is performed on a lowered massage table in comfortable clothing and is customized to the wants and needs of each person.
 It can provide amazing results to reduce stress, ease discomfort, and create total relaxation.
 Wear comfortable clothing such as loose sweat pants or yoga clothing and long sleeve shirt.

 Compassionate Touch – Compassionate Touch is a hands-on complimentary approach for those in eldercare, hospice, and palliative care to improve quality of life by reclaiming the human touch in care giving.
 Touch is very important and I have experience many Sacred Moments when working with this positive touch.